jasonodonnell/vault-action-demo/README.md

 # Vault Action Demo

-Demo for Vault Action using a self-hosted runner in EKS.
+Demo for Vault Action using a self-hosted runner in Kubernetes.

 ## Prerequisites